Italian Lemon Sorbet, Delicious & Refreshing Recipe

 How do I make this Italian lemon sorbet?

-Making this Italian lemon sorbet it’s pretty easy and straight forward, let’s see together how to put it together in a few easy steps.
+Making this Italian lemon sorbet it’s pretty easy and straightforward, let’s see together how to put it together in a few easy steps.

 First off, you will prepare the lemons by washing them thoroughly, then zest one and set it aside.
 Time to juice the lemons to obtain enough fresh lemon juice, just make sure to strain the juice to remove any seeds or pulp.